pierreblavy2/cpp-tdb/lib/convert/README.md

 ### Design of the convert library

-In order to solve the following problems, the convert library works by defining the following code, with some extra magic to avoid trivials conversions (ex : convert from T to T).
+In order to solve these problems, the convert library works by defining the following code, with some extra magic to avoid trivials conversions (ex : convert from T to T).

 ```cpp